jarrywc/git/README.md

-# git
+# git Project Manager

-Manage git commits with gh
+Command line tool for managing git commits using issues and gh cli